Always stay in the loop!

 Subscribe to our RSS/Atom feed.

-After downloading and installing Signify on your platform, you enter signify -G -p signify.pub -s signify.sec to create a key pair in the current directory.
+Download and install Signify on your platform.
+Then, enter signify -G -p signify.pub -s signify.sec to create a key pair in the current directory.
+Set a strong password, ideally by using a password manager.

 The contents of cat signify.pub look like: